-When we measure the time of an occurrence from the time when we are speaking, that is, from the present, the tense which expresses the time of the occurrence is called a primary tense.
-The present, preterite, future and perfect (the present perfect) are primary tenses.
+When we measure the time of an occurrence from the time when we are speaking, that is, from the present, the tense which expresses the time of the

 A secondary tense on the other hand, is measured not from the time when we are speaking, but from some past or future time of which we are speaking and consequently a sentence containing secondary tense makes us expect another sentence containing a verb in a primary tense to show the time from which that of the secondary tense is to be measured.
 The pluperfect and future perfect are both secondary tenses.